open-design-kit/opendesignkit/_methods/sticky-clustering.md

 title: Sticky Clustering
 tags:
     - discovery
+desc: Sticky Clustering is a method that provides an light touch and collaborative way to synthesize information.
 teaser: A method that provides an light touch and collaborative way to synthesize information.
 contributors: Jess Klein, Susan Robertson
+toolsDesc: Tools can be mixed and matched based on your personal preference.
+related-methods:
+    - experience attributes
+    - design values
 tools:
   - Boardthing
   - Video Conferencing
   - Screenshare
-tools-desc: Tools can be mixed and matched based on your personal preference.
-related-methods:
-    - experience attributes
-    - design values
 ---

-Sticky Clustering is a method that provides an light touch and collaborative way to synthesize information.

 ## Why use or do it: